 Once you know what your goals are, you can decide on how you want to approach them.
-There are numerous online tutorials and apps that deal with crypto trading and offer users a broad choice of trading strategies they can quickly learn and try out.
+There are numerous online tutorials, beginner’s guides, and apps that deal with crypto trading and offer users a broad choice of trading strategies and investment advice they can quickly learn and try out.
 Depending on how much money you want to earn and how important crypto trading is for you, you should decide whether you want to try an aggressive or modest trading strategy.

 It is totally different if your strategy is to do daily crypto arbitrage trades on various exchanges or if you just want to buy some amount of cryptos and leave them as a store of value that will maybe grow over time.